 Building on this, you study a wide range of political and economic modules focused on the modern world and debate contentious political issues.
 It’s an exciting course explicitly oriented towards how future global challenges demand that we learn to think differently.

-In Year 1, you study core introductory modules in each discipline as well as Introduction to Ethics and Values in the Modern World.
+In Year 1 you study introductory modules in each component discipline of Philosophy, Politics and Economics

 Armed with a range of specialist skills in communication, critical thinking and research, a degree in PPE sets you up for role in the political field at local, national, or global levels.
 A deep understanding of these three disciplines and how they relate to each other also opens up career paths in journalism and business, or working for international NGOs or think-tanks.
 You are well equipped to move into teaching, with increasing numbers of students taking PPE subjects in secondary schools.

 Find out more about the Department for Applied Social Science, Forensics and Politics

 A degree in Philosophy, Politics and Economics gives students a range of specialist skills for working in the political field.
 These skills can open up opportunities to work in local and national government and in European and global politics.
 Furthermore, institutions that need to interact with local, national and international government find the knowledge of PPE graduates invaluable, allowing for careers paths ranging from journalism or business to working for international NGOs or think-tanks.
 Students also learn a wide range of transferable skills that employers value highly.
 These include critical thinking, gathering and analysing evidence, communication and IT skills, cultural awareness, collaboration and teamwork.

 We build preparation for employment into the course in various ways, including the real-world experience offered in the Work Placement or Observation Module and the optional Volunteering module.
 Students are well equipped to move into teaching, with increasing numbers of students taking philosophy, politics and economics subjects in secondary schools.